Santa or Satan

 It is All in the Words

 I’m always looking at words.
 I love when I find words within words or anagrams, and there are many in the English language.
 I often find word correspondences that support the theory that many English words erupted out of the desire of the few to hide the truth from the masses during some of our darkest days in history.
-The elite saw the hidden messages; while the masses remained clueless.
+The elite created hidden messages for their cronies; while the masses remained clueless.
+They wanted to create an inner circle where the majority of people remained outside, unable to enter because they didn’t have the right ancestry or bank balance.
+But it’s a strange thing.
+Those who hide things from others eventually hide things from themselves.

 I few years ago, I noticed that Santa and Satan were anagrams.
 Then I realized that it’s not just the letters that match.
 They both wear red.
 Satan hangs out in fire, and Santa comes down the chimney.
 One is lovingly called “Old Nick,” the other “Saint Nick.”